MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contribution.md

     git checkout -b feature upstream/master
     ```

-2. Check out the file(s) from your working branch that you want to include in a PR:
+2. Check out the files from your working branch that you want to include in a PR:

     ```shell
     #substitute file name as appropriate. below example